-This is a timely repost from about 5 years ago when MainStreet was just getting launched.
-It was during another local

-    election season where people were passionately campaigning for and against a school referendum.
-You can sense my urgency

-    and deep burden for this community.
-Regardless how we vote on November 8, may we vote Jesus leader of our lives each day

-    and make his Kingdom our primary obsession.
+This is a timely repost from about 2011 when MainStreet was just getting launched.
+It was during another local election season where people were passionately campaigning for and against a school referendum.
+You can sense my urgency and deep burden for our local community.
+Regardless how we vote on November 8, may we vote Jesus leader of our lives each day and make his Kingdom our primary obsession.
 Enjoy! -JB

 We’re moving closer and closer to another general election season.
-As I write this, our community is in heated debate

-    over the school referendum vote only a couple days away.
-I’m amazed to see the passion people have toward both national

-    and local political parties and their agendas.
+As I write this, our community is in heated debate over the school referendum vote only a couple days away.
+I’m amazed to see the passion people have toward both national and local political parties and their agendas.

 The local paper is glad to fill their pages with impassioned letters to the editor, urging citizens to make their vote count, and stand up for what’s best for our community and schools.
 There are signs in every yard as I drive through town.
 People are glad to go door to door, leaving a pamphlets and doorknob hangers.
 Thousands of dollars are spent on mass mailings.
 Websites are created to champion their agenda, and chain emails are spread widely.
 Rhetorically savvy YouTube videos are circulated to rally support.